-Subsystem consists of a block for obtaining a stereo image and building an in-depth map, for determination of the distance from the RM to all the points of the object, for determination of the contour of the object, for determination of the capture point of the object and clarification of the distance to the RM, for determination of the degree of capturing the object and for determination of the movement of the RM to capture an object at the desired point (Fig. 3).
+Subsystem consists of a block for obtaining a stereo image and building an in-depth map, for determination of the distance from the RM to all the points of the object, for determination of the contour of the object and clarification of the distance to the RM, for determination of the degree of capturing the object and for determination of the movement of the RM to capture an object at the desired point (Fig. 3).